 Alan Perry, Dhyana Centre director, writes:

 “I have been teaching Joy of Meditation courses since 1991 and although both the format and the content have evolved over the years, the original focus and ethos have remained the same, along with the essential techniques.
-The course is currently taught as two 5 hour intensive workshops on Sundays a month apart, but I also conduct it occasionally as 2-hour evening classes.
+The course is currently taught as two 5 hour intensive workshops on Sundays a month or two apart, but I also conduct it occasionally as 2-hour evening classes.

 The course has always emphasised practical spirituality over religion and philosophy and it presents meditation in terms of a ‘mental technology’, expressed in a multi-faith/non-sectarian manner palatable to the kaleidoscope of cultures that one finds in an international city like London.
 Meditation techniques are dependent on what you wish to gain from your practice: it is counter-productive to teach deep, transformative yogic methods to someone who simply wants basic mindfulness or relaxation; these are the opposite ends of a broad spectrum and although they may both be called ‘meditation’ in common parlance, there is an enormous gulf between the secular and spiritual elements.

 Perhaps the aim of the Joy of Meditation course can best be expressed by quoting from the Bhagavad Gita: “Wherever the mind wanders, restless and diffuse in its search for satisfaction without, lead it within.
 Train it to rest in the Self” (Chapter 6, Verse 26: trans.
 Easwaran) which clearly identifies both the spiritual objective and the practical method of achieving it.
 Put simply, this course is very much about meditation as a yogic, spiritual discipline and would not be suitable for someone seeking only stress-management or therapy who would probably be better off studying Vipassana or simple mindfulness.